Emmaville Mining Museum

 As the collection grew, the Museum expanded.
 Out back is Foley’s General Store Museum, a replica blacksmith’s shop, an old wood-fired bakery, and a machinery shed filled with old mining equipment.

-Created recently are two large drawings that show the life of Chinese miners in Vegetable Creek in the 1870s.
-(Now Emmaville) They depict the gardens established by the Chinese and the cultural life around the Joss Houses that were once a feature of the village.
+Created recently are two large drawings that show the life of Chinese miners in Vegetable Creek in the 1870s, depicting the Chinese gardens and cultural life around the Joss Houses that were once a feature of the village.

 Actively welcomes people with access needs.